Skip to content

 What family of trials lives here?

-That is why names like reader-access.test.js and magic-link-browser.test.js are stronger than vague names like issues.test.js when the feature has multiple distinct behaviors.
+Names like reader-access.test.js and magic-link-browser.test.js are clearer than vague names like issues.test.js when the feature has multiple distinct behaviors.

 Inside a feature folder, split files by behavior and runtime value, not by arbitrary naming.